xapax/security/privilege_escalation_-_linux.md

 ### Suid and Guid Misconfiguration

-A binary with suid permission can be run by anyone, but when they are run they are run as the user who set the suid.
-It could be root, or another user.
-If the suid-bit is set on a program that can spawn a shell or in another way abuse the rights.
+When a binary with suid permission is run it is run as another user, and therefore with the other users privileges.
+It could be root, or just another user.
+If the suid-bit is set on a program that can spawn a shell or in another way be abuse we could use that to escalate our privileges.

 For example, these are some programs that can be used to spawn a shell: